.png)

 1. A GTM strategy for B2B ecommerce payments

-On the other hand, embedded B2B financing solutions help businesses move fast.
+On the other hand, embedded B2B financing providers help businesses move fast.
 “Historically, when it came to large organizations, the mentality was always to build in-house.
 This was because the speed to go-to-market was so incredibly slow just given legacy architecture, strategic investment, and IT prioritization,” says Serena.
 Now, with API-enabled B2B financing, merchants can meet the digital requirements their buyers expect, while doing so with minimal development resources.

 2. The rise of productization